Melissa-Karp/Fishery-dependent-SDMs/README.md

   measures code (described below).

 4. Performance Metrics:
+  spatial_RMSE.R - calculates and maps the spatial error.
+That is the average error for each grid cell location over the historic and forecast time period.
+  Performance_COR.R
+  Performance_RMSE.R

 OLD CODE: Old code can be found in the "Old_Code" folder.
 These include: